jazmichaelking/documentation/content/en/_index.md

 ### Choice of service provider and policy {#choice}

-Because Mastodon is simply software that can be used to power any website, potential users of Mastodon have the option of choosing a service provider from already-existing Mastodon websites, or to create their own Mastodon website if they wish.
+Because Mastodon is software that can be used to power any website, users of Mastodon have the option of choosing a service provider from existing Mastodon websites, or creating their own Mastodon website.
 The Mastodon project maintains a list of recommended service providers at [joinmastodon.org](https://joinmastodon.org), sortable by category and/or language.
-Some websites may have moderation policies that go beyond this, such as requiring the use of certain tags on potentially sensitive content, and some websites may have more relaxed moderation policies, but websites listed in the picker all agree to adopt the [Mastodon Server Covenant](https://joinmastodon.org/covenant), meaning that they pledge to actively moderate against hate speech, to take daily backups, to have at least one emergency admin, and to provide at least 3 months advance notice in case of shutdown.
+Some websites may have strong moderation policies such as requiring the use of certain tags on potentially sensitive content, others may have more relaxed policies, but the recommended websites have all agreed to adopt the [Mastodon Server Covenant](https://joinmastodon.org/covenant), meaning that they pledge to actively moderate against hate speech, to make daily backups, to have at least one additioanl emergency administrator, and to provide at least three months advance notice before a planned shutdown.

 > Maintaining communities that feel safe for all of its members is not easy.
 Mastodon provides a lot of foundational framework and tools for doing it, and shifts the power to effect change from one commercial entity to the communities themselves.
 >